-Marbury v.
-Madison, 5 U.S. (1 Cranch) 137, 177 (1803).
+Under the separation of powers, Congress legislates, the Executive Branch enforces the law, and the Judiciary says, once and for all, "what the law is."
+Marbury, 5 U.S. (1 Cranch) at 177.
 "That is the equilibrium the Constitution demands.
 And when one branch impermissibly delegates its powers to another, that balance is broken."
 Tiger Lily, LLC v.
 HUD, No. 21-5256, 2021 U.S. App.
 LEXIS 21906, at 14 (6th Cir.
 July 23, 2021) (Thapar, J., concurring).

 "Separation-of-powers principles are intended, in part, to protect each branch of government from incursion by the others. . . .
 The structural principles secured by the separation of powers protect the individual as well."
 Bond v.
 United States, 564 U.S. 211, 222 (2011).
 To be sure, "[t]he separation of powers and its role in protecting individual liberty and the rule of law can sound pretty abstract....
 After all, the value of the separation of powers isn't always as obvious as the value of other sorts of constitutional protections."
 A Republic at 41, 45.
-But it bears reminding that "[w]hen the separation of powers goes ignored, those who suffer first may be the unpopular and least among us[.] . . .
+But it bears reminding that "[w]hen the separation of powers goes ignored, those who suffer first may be the unpopular and least among us[.]...
 But they are not likely to be the last."
 Id. at 46.
 For as James Madison famously wrote, "[t]he accumulation of all powers, legislative, executive, and judiciary, in the same hands . . . may justly be pronounced the very definition of tyranny."
 The Federalist No. 47.
 And as Alexander Hamilton wisely cautioned: "liberty can have nothing to fear from the judiciary alone, but would have everything to fear from its union with either of the other departments."
 The Federalist No. 78.

-This separation "might seem inconvenient and inefficient to those who wish to maximize government's coercive power."
+This separation "might seem inconvenient and to those who wish to government's coercive power."
 See Texas v.
 Rettig, 993 F.3d 408, 409 (5th Cir.
 2021) (Ho, J., dissenting from denial of rehearing en banc).
 But "[t]o the Framers, the separation of powers and checks and balances were more than just theories.
 They were practical and real protections for individual liberty in the new Constitution."
 Perez v.
 Mortg.
-Bankers Ass'n, 135 S. Ct.
-1199, 1216 (2015) (Thomas, J., concurring in the judgment).
+Bankers Ass'n, 575 U.S. 92, 118 (2015) (Thomas, J., concurring in the judgment) (cleaned up).
 The Founders knew that "unchecked by independent courts exercising the job of declaring the law's meaning, executives throughout history had sought to exploit ambiguous laws as license for their own prerogative."
 Gutierrez-Brizuela v.
 Lynch, 834 F.3d 1142, 1152 (10th Cir.
 2016) (Gorsuch, J., concurring).
 "The Founders expected that the Federal Government's powers would remain separated-and the people's liberty secure-only if the branches could check each other.
 The Judiciary's checking power is its authority to apply the law in cases or controversies properly before it."
 Baldwin v.
 United States, 140 S. Ct.
 690, 692 (2020) (Thomas, J., dissenting from denial of certiorari).